-The Holy Spirit Association for the Unification of World Christianity, a group founded by Reverend Sun Myung Moon shown here presiding over a mass wedding, successfully challenged a Minnesota state law that required them to register as a charity and file certain reports though it did not require all religious groups to do so.
-The Supreme Court said the law, which applied to religious organizations that did not receive at least 50 percent of their contributions from members, violated the establishment clause of the First Amendment because it discriminated among religions.
-(Photo of the church's 1982 wedding ceremony in New York's Madison Square Garden by AP photographer Marty Lederhandler.
-Reprinted with permission from The Associated Press.)
+The Holy Spirit Association for the Unification of World Christianity, a group founded by Reverend Sun Myung Moon shown here presiding over a mass wedding in 1982, successfully challenged a Minnesota state law that required them to register as a charity and file certain reports though it did not require all religious groups to do so.
+The Supreme Court said the law violated the establishment clause of the First Amendment.
+(AP Photo/Marty Lederhandler, used with permission from the Associated Press)

 Minnesota’s Charitable Solicitation Act, which was designed to protect against fraudulent charities, required that religious organizations that received 50 percent or less of their total contributions from members and affiliated organizations had to register and file certain financial reports under the act.